szenergy/nissanleaf-lgsvl/lgsvl_nissanleaf_ros/README.md

 # lgsvl Nissan Leaf ROS auxiliaries
-This ROS package (`lgsvl-nissanleaf-ros`) aims to provide additional launch files and nodes to make it easier to work with lgsvl and ROS.
+This ROS package (`lgsvl_nissanleaf_ros`) aims to provide additional launch files and nodes to make it easier to work with lgsvl and ROS.

 ## Usage

 In order to create `/current_pose` from `/odom` simply run:
 ```
-rosrun lgsvl-nissanleaf-ros odom_to_pose.py
+rosrun lgsvl_nissanleaf_ros odom_to_pose.py
 ```

 There are 3 default locations whic can be simulated as: